Skip to main content

 Midea 4-in-1 Inverter Microwave Oven, 0.9 Cu Ft Countertop Microwave with Air Fryer, Steamer & Convection Oven

-The Midea 4-in-1 is the compact-and-cheap answer, and it is honest about what it is.
-Midea's manufacturer spec rates it at 900W inverter microwave output (about 1,200W input) with air-fry, steam, and bake modes drawing up to roughly 1,500W, inside an 18.6 x 19.7 x 13.5 inch body — the smallest in this guide and the only one that genuinely tucks into the corner of a shared 12x14 ft room.
-The 900W microwave output is also the lowest everyday draw of the four, which clears most Standard-tier caps in base mode, and the UL/cUL listing satisfies the listing-mark requirement strict halls check for.
-No major lab — Wirecutter, RTINGS, or Consumer Reports — has published a dedicated review of this exact model, so we lean on spec plus Amazon verified-owner sentiment rather than a test bench.
+The Midea 4-in-1 is the compact, affordable answer, and refreshingly candid about its limitations.
+Midea rates it at 900W (0.9 kW) inverter output with air-fry, steam, and bake modes drawing up to ~1,500W (1.5 kW), inside an 18.6 x 19.7 x 13.5 inch body that is the smallest here and the only one that tucks into the corner of a shared 12 ft by 14 ft room.
+That 900W (0.9 kW) output is the lowest everyday draw of the four versus the 1000W picks, clearing most Standard-tier caps, while the UL/cUL listing satisfies the safety mark strict halls check for.

-The DGH Dorm-Policy Compliance score lands at 6.7, second only to the Panasonic.
-The enclosed cavity and UL/cUL listing pass the structural gates; the 900W microwave draw is the friendliest base-mode number in the guide; and the footprint factor scores best here by a wide margin.
-It trails the Panasonic by a tenth only because the Panasonic carries a dedicated Wirecutter microwave-performance test and a slightly shallower design — the Midea's evidence base is spec plus owner sentiment.
-Owners praise the compact size and one-box versatility but flag a touchscreen learning curve and air-fry crisping that, like every combo, does not match a dedicated basket fryer.
-The air-fry/steam/bake modes pull up to ~1,500W, over many caps, so treat crisping as an only-when-policy-allows bonus.
-For value-first and footprint-first buyers, this is the pick.
+The DGH Dorm-Policy Compliance Score lands at 6.7, second only to the Panasonic, because the enclosed cavity and UL/cUL listing clear the structural gates while the footprint factor scores best here.
+It trails the Panasonic by a tenth only because that pick carries Wirecutter testing, whereas the Midea's evidence base is spec plus verified-owner sentiment.
+Owners praise the size and versatility but flag a touchscreen learning curve and air-fry crisping that trails a dedicated basket fryer.
+The air-fry/steam/bake modes pull up to ~1,500W (1.5 kW), over many caps, so treat crisping as an only-when-allowed bonus that enables a one-box kitchen.

 What We Love